 Statistics Canada will consult with the Survey Sponsor in the development of communication materials to be used at the time of official release.
 If requested by the Survey Sponsor, Statistics Canada will identify the Survey Sponsor as a contact in any public communication at the time of release.

 21. Data-sharing agreement

-Under certain conditions, the Statistics Act allows Statistics Canada to share unscreened survey microdata with the Survey Sponsor.
-Data sharing requires the consent of the individual respondents and a separate agreement between Statistics Canada and the Survey Sponsor.
+Under certain conditions, the Statistics Act allows Statistics Canada to share unscreened survey microdata with any department or municipal or other corporation.
+This will include the Survey Sponsor and Survey Contributor.
+Data sharing requires the consent of the individual respondents and a separate agreement between Statistics Canada and the Survey Sponsor or Survey Contributor.

 22. Retention of records

 Statistics Canada will retain information, files and records in keeping with our official policies and directives.

 Either party may terminate this Agreement at any time by giving 60 days written notice to the other party (in this section, "Termination Period").
 Unless otherwise agreed, the terminating party shall compensate the other for any work put in place up to receipt of the notice of termination.